syzmonz/awokxdag/README.md

 # ALL CREDITS BELONG TO DAGNAZTY.
 THIS IS NOT MY FIRMWARE.
 PLEASE SEE ORIGINAL AT https://github.com/dagnazty/awokxdag

 ### Battery Capacity Info: This version of AxD is currently built against 1.4.4, it includes battery settings & info that I personally needed.
+AxD Bridge is NOT updated for my changes.
 ### Please read documentation at [BattInfo.MD](BattInfo.md)

 **Dual-band Wi-Fi / BLE penetration-testing toolkit for the ESP32-C5** (AWOK Dual